radioarcane/radio-arcane.com/_posts/events/dark-castle-fest-2024.md

    Line up - Saturday, September 28th:

-   Attrition, Astari Nite, The Neuro Farm, Ghost Painted Sky, Attic Eyes, Sombre Arcane
+   Astari Nite, The Neuro Farm, Frenchy and the Punk Ghost Painted Sky, Attic Eyes, Sombre Arcane

    Fashion Show - Of Limestone, Chlorophyll, and Bone - A Wearable Art Experience by Edwin Ramirez.